The Rule of Law is foundational to resilient democratic societies.

 Image

-court is in session in a local Indonesian community venue.
+Holding court in a local Indonesian community.
 Photo: Ruth Panjaitan for USAID

-• Georgia: Civil society advocacy, monitoring, and engagement with justice systems is an important feature of USAID rule of law programming.
-In Georgia, USAID has supported civic organizations and legal professional institutions to build community awareness of and trust in the justice system.
-A core focus has been ensuring courts are responsive to the legal needs of the community (a tenet of USAID’s people-centered justice approach).
+Georgia: USAID has supported civic organizations and legal professional institutions to build community awareness of and trust in the justice system.
+A core focus has been ensuring courts are responsive to the legal needs of the community, providing a people-centered justice approach.
 By partnering with courts and legal professionals, USAID has supported efforts to expand court-community engagement practices using examples from around the world.

 Image